IKEA-Hemsaker-51

 Designing IKEA's First Insurance Product

-in Swiss home insurance
+Top 5 CSAT in Swiss home insurance

-4 markets
+4 markets at launch

 Situation

-They came to C Space, where I was customer experience design director, because we had been running IKEA's Life at Home research programme for years.
-That body of work, built from tens of thousands of consumers across multiple markets, already showed that security was the top of the five core home needs, rated important or very important by 90% of respondents.
-It also showed that existing insurance was widely experienced as confusing, expensive, and built for the provider rather than the person.
-82% of people surveyed across Germany, Malaysia, and the US said they wanted something simpler and more affordable.
+The home insurance category had a structural trust problem long before IKEA considered entering it.
+Research across IKEA's Life at Home programme, built from tens of thousands of consumers across multiple markets, showed that security was rated important or very important by 90% of respondents.
+It also showed that existing insurance was experienced as confusing, opaque, and built for the provider.
+82% of people surveyed across Germany, Malaysia, and the US wanted something simpler and more affordable.
+Claiming felt like a fight.
+Onboarding felt like a trap.
+The category was not failing on features; it was failing on trust.

 IKEA-Hemsaker-55a